pisa-engine/pisa/docs/source/index.rst

 Some features of PISA are listed below:

 * Written in C++ for performance;
-* Indexing & Parsing capabilities;
+* Indexing & Parsing & Sharding capabilities;
 * Many index compression methods implemented;
 * Many query processing algorithms implemented;
 * Implementation of document reordering;